 Ciproﬂoxacin given as a single oral dose of 500 mg or 750 mg is also effective at eradicating carriage.
 This is the preferred prophylaxis for women on the oral contraceptive pill and for prophylaxis of large groups.

 Ciproﬂoxacin is not generally recommended for pregnant and lactating women or for children aged under 18 years.
 Consult the manufacturer’s data sheet for appropriate use and dosage of ciprofloxacin in children.

 Use of meningococcal vaccines for close contacts

-Close contacts of cases of group A, C, W or Y meningococcal disease may be offered both MenB and MenACWY (or MenC if aged under 9 months) meningococcal vaccines (see section 13.5).
+Close contacts of cases of any group (including group A, B, C, W or Y) meningococcal disease may be offered both MenB and MenACWY (or MenC if aged under 9 months) meningococcal vaccines (see section 13.5).

 See below for the use of the vaccines for the control of outbreaks, as initiated by the local public health service.

 When there is an outbreak of meningococcal disease of a specific vaccine group, an immunisation programme may be recommended and funded for a deﬁned population.
 The local medical officer of health will determine the necessary action in discussion with the Ministry of Health.

 For more details on control measures, refer to the ‘Neisseria meningitidis invasive disease’ chapter of the Communicable Disease Control Manual .